Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      - Full-text article, Abstract, Database record, Dataset, Thesis

    * - Item Report
-     - A COUNTER report that provides usage data at the item or item-component level.
+     - A COUNTER report that provides usage data at the item or (at the discretion of the report provider) item-component level.
      -

    * - Item Reports
-     - A series of COUNTER reports that provide usage data at the item or item-component level.
+     - A series of COUNTER reports that provide usage data at the item or (at the discretion of the report provider) item-component level.
      -

    * - JavaScript Object Notation